1 / 65

 RV/tent site ¡ Sleeps 8 ¡ Vehicles under 25 ft

-A future remote home site is your campsite for the time being with a Tahuya Valley view! -The site with the best privacy*.
-Blast music, dance, laugh, scream, yell, be human, zero judgment here.
-Just respect the land. -There is a newish 22' TiPi at this site and I'm allowing campers to use either of the fire pits that suit the weather.
-Its a pleasure having a windless, rainless* fire in a storm.
-Please ask for a demo if you have not handled a Tipi.
-While intuitive to use, if you let a pole slip out of a smoke flap, don't try to reset it yourself, contact me. -SouthSouthEast facing slope, good sun, some shade areas thought out day. -Closest and flattest walk to the outhouse, which is an underrated benefit compared to the other campsites in my opinion. -Large outdoor rock fire pit, metal 2" mesh grate for setting over the rocks for setting pans for cooking over the fire. -Cleared in 2022, a lot of the vegetation is coming back well, but don't except soft grass.
-Our area is course sand and round rock, so yes tents work and many folks do tent, personally I would roll out a old rug under the tent.
-Strong metal tent stakes and a hammer are good things to bring if your tent is not free standing without staking. * Rare access by us or other campers for using the Outhouse or the NW trail.
-The rest of the property is out of sight and down hill from this site. *Seams may drip, Didn't do the greatest job waterproofing the canvas the first go around.
-2WD vehicles tear up the road and can get stuck if going to slow, primarily an issue in the late summer when the road is dry and starts coming unpacked due to tire spinning from the lower skilled percentile of drivers.
-Don't accelerate up the hill, but don't stop either.
-Wheel spin is greatly reduced if you start the climb above 10 mph and then bleed speed gradually as you go up, very short hill with a mild s curve.
-Snow is rare, but driving up is not recommended during snow.
+Our future home site is your campsite with a Tahuya Valley view! -Blast music, dance, laugh, scream, yell, be human, zero judgment here.
+Just respect the land. -Only campsite with full privacy*. -The newish 22' TiPi at this site is for the longer term stays(weeks), but I'm allowing campers to use either the TiPi fire pit or campsite pit, which ever suits the weather as it is a pleasure having a windless, rainless fire in a storm.
+Please ask for a short lesson if you wish to have a fire in the TiPi.
+While it looks intuitive to use, if you let a pole slip out of a flap you will find out how wrong you were, do not try to reset the pole yourself, contact me and I'll give that lesson you should of asked for :) -SouthEast facing view, some shade areas and sun areas thought out day -Closest and flattest walk to the outhouse, an underrated benefit compared to the other campsites in my opinion. -Large outdoor rock fire pit, metal 2" mesh grate for setting over the rocks for setting pans for cooking over the fire. -Cleared in 2022, a lot of the vegetation is coming back well, but don't except soft grass.
+Our areas natural soil is course sand with round rock making it safe for tents, and many folks do tent. (zero crushed stone gravel here, to sharp for barefooting). -Personally I rake and roll out a old rug under the tent. -Strong metal tent stakes and a hammer are good things to bring if your tent is not free standing/requires staking. -2WD vehicles tear up the road and can get stuck if going too slow, primarily an issue in the late summer when the road is dry and starts coming unpacked due to tire spinning from the lower skilled percentile of drivers.
+The key to not tearing the road up is to not accelerate up the hill, but don't stop either.
+Wheel spin is greatly reduced if you start the climb above 10 mph and then slowly let your bleed speed down gradually as you go up, very short hill with no surprises, just a mild S curve. -Snow is rare, but driving up is not recommended during snow. * Rare, but us or other campers may walk by for using the Outhouse or the back trail.
+The rest of the property is out of sight and down hill from this site. *TiPi Seams may drip as we didn't do the greatest job waterproofing the canvas the first go around.

 4WD recommended